 Over the past five years we have averaged approximately 320 applicants per year, with the clinical and experimental programs each admitting about 10 students annually.
 Each class has been quite diverse on several characteristics.
 Our students have come from undergraduate institutions from California to New York, and have typically included some non-traditional students.
 Approximately 25 percent of those admitted have been minority or international students.
 The gender composition has averaged about 65 percent women and 35 percent men.
 The student's GRE scores have been typically in the 550-750 range.
 The mean GPA has been 3.75.

-It is the policy of the department to admit only those students whose goal is a Ph.D. in Psychological Sciences and who the Admissions Committee considers likely to complete the doctorate.
+It is the policy of the department to admit only those students whose goal is a Ph.D. and who the Admissions Committee considers likely to complete the doctorate.
 The M.A. degree is viewed as a step toward obtaining the Ph.D.
 Although estimates of attrition are difficult to provide since many personal (non-academic) and unforeseen factors may be involved in a student's leaving the program, less than 5% of the students who enter the program subsequently have not earned their Ph.D.